vstollen/fop-ws18-uebungen/README.md

-# FoP_WS18-19_Uebungen
+# FOP Wintersemester 18/19 Übungen

-My solutions to the TU Darmstadt FoP 2018/19 module.
+My exercises for the course "Funktionale und objektorientierte Programmierkonzepte" at TU Darmstadt.